stat545ubc-2023/assignment-b3-SidneySaint/README.md

   This is the essence of the original version of the app.
 It contains the code that defines the input and output of what appears on its user interface.

 *   **updated_app.R** :sparkles:
-  This is the essence of the original version of the app.
+  This is the essence of the updated version of the app.
 It contains the code that defines the input and output of what appears on its user interface.

 *  **www /**
   1. ScreenShot.png: Illustrative overlay of population density onto a map of the USA; displayed in the earlier version of the app (c.
 2019 by Reddit user 'dataisbeautiful').
 (The updated version has reactive plots illustating US state population density in lieu of this image.)